 Usnea is a lichen.
 A lichen is a combination of an algae and a fungus living symbiotically or together.
 Also known as Old Man’s beard, it grows in hair-like tufts and depending on where it is growing, it can be short or quite long, literally dripping from the trees.
 The green algae covers the white string like fungus.
 The best way to identify Usnea is to pull a string apart and look for this white thread in the center.
 I have harvested this plant in South East Alaska, the Pacific Northwest and in the Upper Midwest.
 It grows in many other places and is said to be an indicator of air quality.
 If the air quality where it is growing is compromised, this lichen will likely disappear.
 Usnea can be foraged evening during the winter months.
-To view a video of John and I harvesting Usnea last winter click here.
+To view a video of me talking about Usnea click here.

 The structure of this lichen is fascinating when you consider that it has a particular affinity for the respiratory system.
 The tubular nature of the lichen also has the signature for the hollow cavities that make up the sinuses as well as bronchial tubes.